gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 == Applicability Scope

 This methodology is calibrated for temperate and Mediterranean ecosystems.
 Users should note that optimal NDVI thresholds vary by latitude and biome (Pettorelli et al., 2005).
+Additionally, the analysis period is configurable to account for hemispheric seasonality differences (e.g., June-September for Northern Hemisphere, December-March for Southern).

 = Data Processing